billkarsh/SpikeGLX/Markdown/UserManual.md

 The high channel count of Imec probes places addition demands on the
 system:

-* You must have a dedicated network interface card (NIC) and cable rated for Gigabit Ethernet (category 6 or better).

-> We find that Ethernet dongles typically have much lower real world bandwidth than an actual card, so plugin adapters are discouraged.
-Note too, that you will configure your Ethernet device with static IP address (10.1.1.1) and subnet mask (255.0.0.0).
-This device can not be used for other network activity while configured for Imec data transfer.
-SpikeGLX incorporates TCP/IP servers to interface with other applications, like MATLAB, and can even stream live data during a run.
-This continues to work fine, but now requires two NIC cards: one for Imec and a separate one that can be assigned a different address.

 * Data collection requires an SSD (solid state drive) with sustained write speed of at least 500 MB/s (check manufacturer's specs).
 These